3D Model Tools with FCPX3D: Model in Final Cut Pro X

 Users can move the light sources around in 3D space and watch as their 3D object reacts in real-time.
 Once the lights and environment are in place, editors can adjust the reflection and shadow parameters to help blend their model into the scene, seamlessly.

-How do I Install FCPX3D: Model in Final Cut Pro X?
+How do I Install this Plugin in Final Cut Pro X?

 FCPX3D: Model Tutorial for Final Cut Pro X